List of One Piece characters: Koby

 In the original Japanese series, his voice is supplied by Mika Doi.
 In the 4Kids English adaptation, he is voiced by Kayzie Rogers.
 In the Funimation English adaptation, his name is spelled Koby, and his voice is supplied by Leah Clark and Micah Solusod as a teenager.
+In the live-action series, Koby is portrayed by Morgan Davies.

 Morgan

 "Axe-Hand" Morgan (モーガン, Mōgan) is a corrupt Navy captain who has an axe for a right hand.
-He abused his power and held Zoro prisoner until Luffy freed him.
+Established at the 153rd Branch in Shells Town, he abused his power and held Zoro prisoner until Luffy freed him.
 Both of them managed to defeat Morgan.
-The Navy stripped him of his rank and arrested him for the abuse of power he committed.
+The Navy stripped him of his rank and arrested him for his abuse of power.

+After Morgan escaped from the Navy trying to take Helmeppo hostage, he was left at sea by him and has since been adrift.

 He is voiced by Banjō Ginga.
 In the English adaptions of the series, he is voiced by David Brimmer in the 4Kids dub and by Brett Weaver in the FUNimation dub.
+In the live-action series, Morgan is portrayed by Langley Kirkwood.

+Nezumi

+Nezumi (ネズミ) is a corrupt Navy captain of the 16th Branch in the East Blue who accepted bribes from Arlong to cover up his actions.
+His name refers to his whiskers and hood with rodent ears, resembling a rat.
+After Arlong was defeated by Luffy while ending his business, Nezumi was evacuated by his men and took revenge by demanding Luffy's first bounty as a pirate.

+Nezumi is voiced by Junko Noda in the original Japanese version.
+In the 4Kids English adaptarion he is voiced by Dan Green.
+In the Funimation adaptation, Nezumi was initially voiced by Vic Mignogna and later by Derick Snow starting in 2019.
+In the live-action series, Nezumi is portrayed by Rory Acton-Burnell.

+Commanders and Lieutenant Commanders

+The following characters are commanders and lieutenant commanders.